EdenX-tech/EdenX-ProofOfChievement/README.md

 ### Usage

-The EdenX-ProofOfChievement contract focuses on combining learning with on-chain achievements and providing users with tangible rewards for their educational progress.
+The EdenX-ProofOfAchievement contract focuses on combining learning with on-chain achievements and providing users with tangible rewards for their educational progress.
 Each step is securely managed via Aptos’s blockchain infrastructure and is overseen by both resource and admin accounts.